New opera Last Days is an extraordinary retelling of Kurt Cobain’s story – review

 But it feels as though a lot is happening: the work is full of mysteries, which derive their power through not being explained.
 Shuffling distractedly round his house, the protagonist is besieged by housemates and sundry visitors, but persists in hiding from them, and finally fades away.
 At one point, the house is taken over for a black mass, and is then trashed; it seems appropriate that the libretto should veer between impenetrability and quasi-Christian chant.

-Some visitors bring comedy, including a clarion-voiced Mormon couple and a high-soprano DHL delivery man, who won’t go away until his packages are signed for.
-A magnificently sonorous housemate, who finally doubles as a messenger of death (sung by the Welsh bass Sion Goronwy), confers majestic gravity on the proceedings.
-All six of the soloists – each playing dual roles – deserve accolades.
+Some visitors bring comedy, including a clarion-voiced Mormon couple and a high-soprano DHL delivery man who won’t go away until his packages are signed for.
+A magnificently sonorous housemate (sung by the Welsh bass Sion Goronwy), who finally doubles as a messenger of death, confers majestic gravity on the proceedings.
+All six of the soloists – each playing a dual role – deserve accolades.

 Oliver Leith’s score is a sonic tapestry interweaving delicate instrumental effects, “found” sounds, and a cappella vocal timbres.
 The result feels random, but the work is finely wrought, particularly as rendered here by the 12 Ensemble string orchestra under Jack Sheen’s direction.
 It is this team’s great achievement that Grace Smart’s down-home domestic set, lit by Prema Mehta, should feel by the end like a darkly sacred space in which a human sacrifice has been enacted.
 It will be fascinating to see what these people do next.